-- ERCOT will maintain a performance log of QSEs acknowledgements of Dispatch Instructions concerning scheduled voltage or scheduled Reactive output requests.
+- (1) ERCOT will maintain a performance log of QSEs acknowledgements of Dispatch Instructions concerning scheduled voltage or scheduled Reactive output requests.
 QSEs responding in less than two minutes from the time of issuance of such requests shall be deemed satisfactory. - (2) ERCOT shall monitor the Automatic Voltage Regulator (AVR), as required in Protocol Section 6.5.5.1, Changes in Resource Status, to assure that it is on and operating automatically at least 98% of the time in which the QSE is providing the Reactive Power supply from Generation Resources required to provide Voltage Support Service (VSS).
-The percentage is calculated as: Time (AVR is on while providing Service) / (Total Time Providing Services) (100%). - (3) Except under Force Majeure conditions or ERCOT-permitted operation of the generating unit, failure of a Generation Resource required to provide VSS to provide either leading or lagging reactive up to the required capability of the unit upon request from a TO or ERCOT may, at the discretion of ERCOT, be reported to the Texas Regional Entity. - (4) Except under Force Majeure conditions or ERCOT-permitted operation of the generating unit, if a Generation Resource required to provide VSS fails to maintain transmission system voltage at the point of interconnection with the TSP within 2% of the voltage profile while operating at less than the maximum reactive capability of the generating unit, ERCOT may, at its discretion, report this to the Texas Regional Entity. - (5) The Texas Regional Entity will investigate claims of alleged non-compliance and Force Majeure conditions, and address confirmed non-compliance situations.
-The Texas Regional Entity will advise the Generation Resource, its QSE, ERCOT, and the TSP planning and operating staffs of the results of such investigations.
+The percentage is calculated as: Time (AVR is on while providing Service) / (Total Time Providing Services) (100%). - (3) Except under Force Majeure conditions or ERCOT-permitted operation of the Generation Resource, failure of a Generation Resource required to provide VSS to provide either leading or lagging reactive up to the required capability of the unit upon request from a TO or ERCOT may, at the discretion of ERCOT, be reported to the Texas Regional Entity (TRE). - (4) Except under Force Majeure conditions or ERCOT-permitted operation of the Generation Resource, if a Generation Resource required to provide VSS fails to maintain transmission system voltage at the point of interconnection with the TSP within 2% of the voltage profile while operating at less than the maximum reactive capability of the Generation Resource, ERCOT may, at its discretion, report this to the TRE. - (5) The TRE will investigate claims of alleged non-compliance and Force Majeure conditions, and address confirmed non-compliance situations.
+The TRE will advise the Generation Resource, its QSE, ERCOT, and the TSP planning and operating staffs of the results of such investigations.

-2.7.4.2 Parameters for Standard Reactor and Capacitor Switching Plan

-(1) TOs shall provide switching plans for automatically controlled reactors, capacitors, and other reactive controlled sources to ERCOT.
-For manually switched reactive devices, the TO shall provide its guidelines for the operation of these devices.
+2.7.4.2 Parameters for Standard Reactor and Capacitor Switching Plan provide its guidelines for the operation of these devices.
 These plans and guidelines shall be posted on the MIS Secure Area and must be provided in accordance with the Network Operations Model Change Request (NOMCR) or other ERCOT prescribed process.
 The parameters to be provided in the standard reactor and capacitor switching plan as required by Protocol Section 3.10.7.1.5, Reactors, Capacitors, and other Reactive Controlled Sources are as follows: